anxious-coder-lhs/emacs-config/README.md

 # Why Spacemacs?
 The configuration is based on using Spacemacs, rather than native Emacs.
 Original documentation can be found at the [Spacemacs github repo](https://github.com/syl20bnr/spacemacs).
 For me it provides a perfect combination of power and beauty.

+# Installation

-# Installing Configuration
+## Installing Spacemacs
-While you might not be interested in installing this directly, but rather use certain parts of the configuration package.
-Direct installation can be done with the following steps:
+I would suggest you to pull in the latest spacemacs distribution from Github in your local emacs setup.
+Spacemacs can be installed using the following [official documentation](https://github.com/syl20bnr/spacemacs/blob/master/doc/BEGINNERS_TUTORIAL.org)

+Following are the 2 suggested modes of installing the Spacemacs.
+* You can install Spacemacs using the following command in Emacs: `SPC : dotspacemacs/install RET`
+* Alternatively installation can be done directly from Github.
 Open a terminal or command prompt, paste the following code to it:

 `git clone https://github.com/love2dishtech/spacemacs-config ~/.emacs.d`